By Keith Johnson

 “Fukushima is the biggest industrial catastrophe in the history of mankind,” says Arnold Gunderson, a nuclear power expert who served as an expert witness in the investigation of the Three Mile Island accident.
-In an exclusive interview with AFP, Gunderson gives a timely assessment of the ongoing crisis in Japan and aprises us of what he expects to unfold in the future.
+In an exclusive interview with this reporter, Gunderson gives a timely assessment of the ongoing crisis in Japan and aprises us of what he expects to unfold in the future.

 “On the bright side, the reactors are in better condition than they’ve been in the last three months,” said Gunderson.
 “Right now, TEPCO has managed to avoid creating new pools of contaminated water by treating existing water through the Areva system.”